lychrel/packhacks-workshops/PITCHME.md

 ![Press Down Key](img/down-arrow.png)
 +++

+- computationally expensive
-- computationally expensive, prone to overfitting
+- prone to overfitting

 ---

 ## CNN Inspiration:
-###the Visual Cortex
+### the Visual Cortex
 - Regions of cells are sensitive to specific _regions_ of the visual field
 - neurons in these regions only fire in presence of specific _features_: vertical, horizontal, or diagonal edges, etc.